 Tell us about yourself.

 I was born in Colorado, but raised on a small homestead in Illinois.
 I served in the USAF right out of high school.
 After my stint in the military was finished, I returned home and had a horse stable.
 My first piece to be printed was a short children’s fiction, Jet’s Stormy Adventure, serialized in The Illinois Horse Network.
 It was a natural fit, given my business.
 Later, I attended University of Iowa’s famed summer workshops and writing programs.
 Since that time, I have authored and co-authored numerous books.
-Several of my novels and short stories have won international awards and have appeared in multiple venues.
+Several of my novels, short stories, and poems have won international awards and have appeared in multiple venues.

 As a child, What did you want to be when you grew up?